energietransitie/needforheat-generic-firmware/docs/deploying/device-preparation.md

 # Device preparation

-This section describes how a device running firmware based on the twomes-generic-esp-firmware library should be prepared to work together with a [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration) using the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api).
+This section describes how a device running firmware based on the needforheat-generic-firmware library should be prepared to work together with a [NeedForHeat server](https://github.com/energietransitie/needforheat-server-configuration) using the [NeedForHeat API](https://github.com/energietransitie/needforheat-server-api).

-Currently, each device instance must be registered on a [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration) via the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api) before the server accepts data send data to it from that device.
+Currently, each device instance must be registered on a [NeedForHeat server](https://github.com/energietransitie/needforheat-server-configuration) via the [NeedForHeat API](https://github.com/energietransitie/needforheat-server-api) before the server accepts data send data to it from that device.

 ## Erase all persistenly stored data